ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-01.md

 During these minutes, the conversation pivots to routing.
 The speaker installs the original Solid Router, setting up two pages: “Home” and “To-Dos.”
 By demonstrating simple anchor-based navigation, they illustrate how pages change under a purely client-side approach.
 Listeners gain insight into code-splitting and lazy loading, confirming the framework’s capacity for incremental loading.

-A second paragraph focuses on conceptual clarity.
+This section focuses on conceptual clarity.
 The speaker elaborates on how minimal boilerplate is needed to adopt new routes.
 They distinguish between classic single-page app navigation and the advanced options that will soon be enabled.
 By solidifying these first routing examples, they prepare the audience for more sophisticated features like file-based routing and parallel data loading.

 ### 00:30:00 - 00:36:00 - Evolving a Simple To-Do App